Are rival gift basket sellers in your area? Here’s how to combat holiday competition so individuals and corporations buy your gifts and baskets.

-This holiday season (and during most special occasions), pop-up shops pop up everywhere in the world.
+This holiday season (and during most special occasions), pop-up shops appear everywhere in the world.

-Shops sell tree lights, children’s toys, and drinking glasses etched with names and phrases.
+Retail shops sell tree lights, children’s toys, and drinking glasses etched with names and phrases.
 Gift baskets are also sold in these locations.
-I’ve seen them myself, especially in malls where you and I know most customers are found.
+I’ve seen them myself, especially in malls where many customers visit.

-Mall stores that are currently empty and waiting for a tenant often have gift basket stores set up until year’s end.
+Mall stores that are empty and waiting for a long-term tenant often rent the space to gift basket shops set up until year’s end.